Semantic annotations

 Dataset Discipline

-As a final step in the data processing pipeline, we will categorize the dataset.
+As a final step in the data processing pipeline, we will categorize the dataset with a discipline.
 We are trying to categorize datasets so we can have a general idea of what kinds of data we have at the Arctic Data Center.
+It also helps with searching and filtering datasets on the website.

 Datasets will be categorized using the Academic Ontology.
 These annotations will be seen at the top of the landing page, and can be thought of as “themes” for the dataset.
 In reality, they are dataset-level annotations.

 Be careful not to duplicate dataset annotations.
-The above code does not existing prior dataset annotations.
-Duplicate annotations can be removed by setting them to NULL
+The above code does not remove existing dataset annotations.
+Duplicate annotations can be removed by setting them to NULL.